-The recommended rule amendments and form revisions should not create significant implementation requirements or costs for the courts.
-They should improve efficiency for both trial and appellate courts by ensuring that courts have current and complete contact information, including e-mail addresses (if available), for both attorneys and self-represented litigants in matters before them.
-They should also improve efficiency for appellate courts by ensuring that, when multiple attorneys from the same firm, corporation, or public law office join in a document, the court knows which attorney should receive notices from the court.
+This proposal should not create significant implementation requirements or costs for the courts.
+It should improve efficiency for both trial and appellate courts by ensuring that they have current and complete contact information, including e-mail addresses, for both attorneys and self-represented litigants in matters before them.
+It should also improve efficiency for appellate courts by ensuring that, when multiple attorneys from the same firm, corporation, or public law office join in a document, the court knows which attorney should receive notices from the court.